 WHAT SHOULD MY EGGS LOOK LIKE WHEN MAKING MERINGUES

 HOW TO I MAKE COLORED STRIPES ON MERINGUE COOKIES?

-For the striped affect, use a new paint brush and add lines of gel food coloring inside the piping bag.
+For the striped effect, use a new paintbrush and add lines of gel food coloring inside the piping bag.
 Here is a filled bag.
 I could not get a good photo before adding the meringue batter.